eugeneli/TB_AutomaticAccountCreator/Readme.md

 **Switches:**
 - tbn - Your TopBot username
 - tbp - Your TopBot password
-- n - Number of new accounts to be made
+- n - Number of new accounts to be made (Optional.
+Default: 3)
-- bp - Password of new accounts
+- bp - Password of new accounts (Optional.
+Default: 'asdasd123')